Dr. Karen Williams Weaver

-Director of Operations and External Affairs
+Senior Director of Operations and External Affairs

-Manger of Policy and Programs
+Director of Policy and Programs

-Jamie Pascal serves as the Manger of Policy and Programs for the African American Mayors Association.
+Jamie Pascal serves as the Director of Policy and Programs for the African American Mayors Association.
 Prior to her role as Policy Associate, Jamie worked as an intern for the Association for two years.
 As an intern, Jamie has assisted with conference preparations, internal organization operations, as well as research analysis on African American mayors and their efforts on prevalent issues across the nation.
 In addition, Pascal served on the Executive board of Howard University’s Undergraduate Student Assembly as a Program Director.
 Jamie is a strong community and social services professional with a Bachelors of Arts, English focused in Pre-Law Studies from Howard University.

-Lisa Hicks serves as the Operations Associate for the African American Mayors Association.
+Lisa Hicks serves as the Senior Manager of Finance and Operations for the African American Mayors Association.
 Prior to joining AAMA, she studied at New York University's Robert F. Wagner Graduate School of Public Service, where she received a Masters of Public Administration with a specialization in Financial Management.
 During her last year of graduate school, Lisa worked with a team of fellow graduate consultants to create a comprehensive plan to tackle financial barriers of the New York City housing nonprofit sector.
 While at NYU Wagner, Lisa worked tirelessly to sharpen her writing skills and cultivate a vast knowledge of research methods.
 Lisa is also an alumnus of Virginia Commonwealth University, where she received a Bachelors of Science in Business Administration and Management and minored in Human Resources.